William S. Kroger: Involvement with law enforcement

 In 1979, Kroger wrote Hypnosis in Medical Investigation with Richard C. Douce. an FBI special agent and psychology doctoral candidate.
 Kroger had been consulted on the use of hypnosis in ongoing investigations, and was asked by the FBI to evaluate the quality of information obtained through hypnosis in producing leads.

 One of the cases Kroger and Douce study in the article is the 1976 Chowchilla kidnapping.
 The FBI asked Kroger to question a school bus driver who was kidnapped along with 26 children.
 Under Kroger's hypnosis, the driver was able to recall all but one of the digits on the kidnappers' car's license plate, and the kidnappers were subsequently convicted.

 Kroger taught and trained FBI agents in hypnosis techniques and assisted in more than 30 cases, sometimes in conjunction with the FBI's Behavioral Analysis Unit.
 He also consulted for the Los Angeles Police Department and other law enforcement agencies in the investigation of major crimes.

 Private practice

 Kroger maintained a private practice in Beverly Hills and Palm Springs, California from 1960 until his retirement in 1986.

 Death

 Kroger died at Cedars-Sinai Medical Center in Los Angeles, California on December 4, 1995.
-He was buried at Forest Lawn - Hollywood Hills.